Outreach-Organization/AgeoX-Docs/src/app/docs/heatmap-generation/page.md

 ### How Heatmaps and Machine Learning Relates

 In the next section, you will be moving on to **Machine Learning**.
 Don't let the word scare you!
 We will break it down more soon.
-You might be wondering:
+You might be wondering..

-"_Why is the soil sensor heatmap needed in relation to the Machine Learning section?_"
+> How is the heatmap that we just created, important to the upcoming Machine Learning section?

 The soil sensor heatmap is essential for both the analysis and interpretation of the Machine Learning (ML) models, as it visualizes spatial and temporal variability in key environmental variables, such as soil moisture, soil temperature, electrical conductivity, air temperature, humidity, pressure, and light, across the sorghum field.
 These sensor-derived factors significantly influence plant growth and trait expression, making them critical inputs for the ML models (e.g., PLS, XGB, etc.) used to predict sorghum traits.
 Incorporating this heatmap data enables the models to account for field-level heterogeneity and genotype-by-environment interactions, improving prediction accuracy and model robustness.

 Furthermore, interpreting the heatmaps helps assess the degree of environmental variation across field plots, offering insights into how well the models generalize under diverse conditions.
 This is an important consideration for reliable future predictions!

+---

 ## Learning Resources